Personal work - Fallen angels

 Fallen Angels are portraits of meteorites collected from around the globe.
 The subjects of my photographs are moulded by time, the laws of nature and chance.
 Two durationally extreme timelines can be discerned in this process: the formation of the objects in space over billions of years, and their sudden metamorphosis as they strike the atmosphere and finally fall to the Earth.

-Poem by Aki Salmela
+Text by Aki Salmela

 It's a clear night of a new moon by the sea.
 I sit on my porch watching the pitch-black sky while the sea holds its endless dialogue with the dark rocks of the shore.
 I hope to see a meteor flash among the countless stars, a shooting star, a minor fireball that these nights exhibit from time to time.
 It feels humbling to contemplate the otherness beyond our world – to consider things outside our atmosphere, the endless vastness of the space that is far from empty.

 I see an image of a stone from somewhere out there.
 And although it is only a stone, and not too different from any other stone in our world, it gets to represent something greater than itself.
 It grows to a symbol for the fact that we really are a part of a greater whole; that our small bubble is not entirely unbreakable.

 It was obvious to the enlightened mind of the 18th century that meteorites were just plain superstitious nonsense of the ignorant peasants.
 Something akin to frogs raining down the sky, and certainly nothing worth a serious inquiry.